bklavet/Echo-skill-to-control-Directv/Custom Slot skill/README.md

 =======================
 [mawrew19 update]
 Open the "index" file and replace with your AppID
-If you wish to use the "Test Event" in the Lambda Management console, copy and paste the text of the "TestEvent_Sample.txt" and replace with your AppID.

 Login to your developer.amazon.com account and go to the Alexa page.
     Click "Get Started" under the "Alexa Skills Kit"